-Looked-after children and young people who are not able to live with their family may have difficulty developing a clear sense of who they are.
+Looked after children and young people who are not able to live with their family may have difficulty developing a clear sense of who they are.
 They may also experience a conflict of loyalty between their carer and their birth family, particularly if they enter care at an older age.
 Their views about which members of their family they wish to see and how often need to be listened to and respected.

 This statement links to the following Ofsted judgements:

-'Case records reflect the work that is undertaken with children and clearly relate to the plans for their futures.
+- 'Case records reflect the work that is undertaken with children and clearly relate to the plans for their futures.
 The style and clarity of records enhances the understanding that children and young people have about their histories and experiences.'

-Suggestions for evidence that could be collected to assess performance against this quality statement include:
+Evidence that could be collected to assess performance against this quality statement includes:

 - contact with siblings and other people who are important to the child or young person

 - young people are able to make sense of their past and talk about their own life story

 - how the local authority works with other agencies (for example, schools, health) in terms of training around identity issues for looked-after children and young people.